Last updated: 09/26/2014

 - Wear heat-resistant

-gloves when handling the cooker, a charcoal chimney, and hot charcoal.
+gloves when handling the cooker, a chimney starter, and hot charcoal.

 Even experienced WSM owners sometimes forget to wear gloves when

-handling a hot charcoal chimney, hot cooker parts, or adjusting the
+handling a hot chimney starter, hot cooker parts, or adjusting the

 bottom vents.
 Wear gloves at all times, just to be safe.
 Use tongs or